ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 The path you see in the output will vary depending on your operating system.

 > ## `master` and `main` branches
+> A branch is a specific version of the state and history of the work in the repo.
 > Traditionally, the default branch name whenever you `init` a repository was `master`.
 > However, the sensitivity of the online community has shifted lately and some tools,
 > like GitHub, use now `main` as the default name instead.
 You can read the rationale